 This toolkit is for anyone who is looking after someone with Covid 19 who has been discharged from hospital.
 The document has a range of resources and support to help both carers and their loved ones to stay well and manage their health and wellbeing.
 Please download the Covid 19 Discharge Toolkit pdf for further information.

 Please find more information about support for carers on the following pages:

 Support for families caring for someone with Dementia

 We know this is a worrying time for families looking after someone with Dementia.
 Dementia UK have created a hub on their website with a range of advice about COVID-19 and how to look after someone with dementia during this time.

-A Dementia Carer Resource pack from LYPFT can be found here
+Please download the Dementia Carer Resource pack from LYPFT pdf for further information.